mecid/mecid.github.io/_posts/2019-06-12-understanding-property-wrappers-in-swiftui.md

     }
 }
 ```
+> Remember, we can share `ObservableObject` between multiple views, that's why it must be a `reference type/class`.

 #### @EnvironmentObject
 Instead of passing *ObservableObject* via init method of our View we can implicitly inject it into *Environment* of our *View* hierarchy.
 By doing this, we create the opportunity for all child *Views* of current *Environment* access this *ObservableObject*.